History of Dogs Victoria

 But the all-male KCC Committee appointed by the RASV was still in place.
 It had ruled for over 60 years.
 With women comprising over 70% of the membership, this situation was clearly unacceptable.

 With no other means to appeal, I took them to the Equal Opportunity Board which generated lots of publicity.
 This included National TV appearances, 18 articles in the print media and even the cartoon by Leunig below!

 The result was that a motion to Incorporate was moved at the KCC's 1991 KCC Annual General Meeting.
 An estimated 600+ members attended, coming in bus loads from all corners of the State to support the motion.
 With the Motion overwhelmingly passed, on July 24, 1991 a new Constitution was approved.
 So the KCC officially became the Victorian Canine Association Inc. It now trades as Dogs Victoria.

 Victoria's Purebred Dogs

 But what of the pedigrees of Victorian purebred dogs from our first dog show in 1864 to 1980?
-These 100+ years rely on hand-written paper pedigrees with their show performances dating back to 1910.
-The VCA Library now houses these, together with Show catalogues dating back to 1890, including Royal Melbourne Show catalogues from 1918 onwards.
+These now rely on the surviving hand-written paper pedigrees with their show performances, together with Show catalogues dating back to 1890.
+The collection of Royal Melbourne Show catalogues also date back to 1918.
 This information has filled many of the gaps that make up the history of Victoria's purebred dogs and their registry.
 Some individual breed enthusiasts have collated their own breed's pedigree information on private computer programmes.
-Only when all this information is added to the pedigree programme already on the ANKC computer, will the history of all pedigreed dogs in Australia be complete.
+Only when all this breed information is added to the pedigree programme already on the ANKC computer, will the history of all pedigree dogs in Australia be complete.